 The New Student Reading Project provides entering students with a summer reading assignment and a series of orientation activities designed to introduce them to the college learning experience and to the academic scope of the university.

 The Office of Academic Diversity Initiatives provides vision and coordination for academic initiatives designed to promote diversity goals for the undergraduate student body, supporting university-wide coordination for academic student diversity efforts, and providing guidance and referrals to enable students to access campus resources.
 This office oversees the NYS Opportunity Programs, including the Educational Opportunity Program, the Higher Education Opportunity Program (HEOP), the Collegiate Science and Technology Entry Program (CSTEP), and the Cornell Professional Opportunities Program (CPOP).

-Engaged Learning + Research provides strategic academic support for the promotion of citizenship and service within the educational mission of the university.
-The center offers expertise and direction, organizes curricular offerings, and promotes collaborations that are designed to enhance academic opportunities for public engagement.
-The center also makes available grants and other resources for teachers, researchers, and students.
+The Center for Community Engaged Learning and Research provides strategic academic support for the promotion of citizenship and service within the educational mission of the university.
+The Center offers expertise and direction, organizes curricular offerings, and promotes collaborations that are designed to enhance academic opportunities for public engagement.
+The Center also makes available grants and other resources for teachers, researchers, and students.

 The Office of Undergraduate Research provides strategic leadership for advancing undergraduate research across the university, generating information, serving as liaison, and enhancing the institution's awareness of developments around undergraduate research in U.S. higher education more broadly.

 Cornell Abroad supports and coordinates international educational opportunities for all undergraduate students, providing information and advising for study abroad in universities across the world to pursue academic goals and programs, develop language skills, conduct fieldwork, pursue research, engage in service learning, and participate in internships.